barumau/pandunia/eng/trabaxe_neteloke.md

 ### Updating translations

 The best way to update translations and to translate parts of documents is to use a program that compares two files side by side.
 A good tool for this is BeyondCompare.

 Pandunia words and sentences should be the same in both language versions, so they function as anchor points that keep the versions in the same line.

 ![](http://www.pandunia.info/grafe/kompar.png "Comparing two language versions")

 ### Tips

-* Use simple and concise language
+* Use simple and concise language!
     * Readers can be all ages and they can have any level of education.
-    * Certain languages are read by many non-native speakers too.
+    * Some languages can be read by non-native speakers too.
 * Use original examples in Pandunia.
-This way it's easy to compare versions.
+  This way it is easy to compare different language versions with each other.
-* Use fluent language
+* Use fluent language!
-    * If something sounds bad in your language when it is translated from English (or another language), just change it to something better!
+    * If something sounds bad in when it is translated to your language from English, feel free to use a better wording!
 * You can improve also the source text.
     * The source text is not perfect.
-There can be unclear things, improper style and even mistakes.
+      There can be unclear things, bad style and even mistakes.
-    * It is even OK to propose new chapters and lessons
+    * Feel free to propose new chapters and lessons